cdphmodeling/wnvca-2025/model-metadata/README.md

 ## Required variables

 This section describes each of the variables (keys) in the yaml document.
-Please order the variables as follows.
+Please order the variables as follows:

 ### team_name
 The name of your team that is less than 50 characters.